“We’ve done everything there is to do in Istanbul.” – fellow hostel guest.

 5. Embrace Two Popular Markets: The Grand Bazaar & The Spice Bazaar

 A visit to Istanbul isn’t complete without strolling through two of the famous bazaars, the Spice Bazaar and the Grand Bazaar.
 If you don’t visit them on a crazy day of foot traffic (Sunday’s and summertime), you can visit both of these within an hour.
-If you plan to buy stuff, spend a day wandering the stalls, chatting to the salesmen, drinking tea, and picking up things along the way.
+If you plan to buy some Istanbul souvenirs, spend a day wandering the stalls, chatting to the salesmen, drinking tea, and picking up things along the way.